bruceravel/larch-plugin-tutorial/mback/objectivefunction.md

     return func
 ```

-This is notable in a few ways.
+There are several aspects of this function worthy of discussion.

 First, it takes a single argument, which is the `params` Group from
 the `mback` function.
 That Group contains all of the parameters,
 constants, and arrays needed to evaluate the fit.

-Second, it is not registered in the call to `registerLarchPlugin`.
+Second, it is *not* registered in the call to `registerLarchPlugin`.
 This means that `match_f2` is not a symbol that will be readily
 available to the user of the Larch command line.
 That's OK.
 The user
 is expected to interact with the `mback` function, which uses this